How BackBox Validates Vulnerability Data That’s Relevant to You

 Trust is Earned

-We take great pride in the fact that over 500 enterprises worldwide trust BackBox as their cyber resilience platform of choice for network devices.
+We take pride in the fact that over 500 enterprises worldwide trust BackBox as their preferred cyber resilience platform for network devices.
 We recognize that trust is earned.
-That’s why we put a series of checks and balances in place to validate device vulnerability data and ensure it is relevant to you.
+That’s why we have implemented a series of checks and balances to validate device vulnerability data and ensure it is relevant to you.
 Compiling and maintaining it for you in a way you can trust allows you to stay on top of vulnerabilities with a few clicks, automate mitigation, and have confidence in your ability to build resilience to disruptions.

 See for yourself how consistent and reliable your device backups and upgrades can be